GewelsJI/PNS-Net/README.md

 ## 6. FAQ

-1. If the image cannot be loaded in the page (mostly in the domestic network situations).
+1. If the image cannot be loaded on the page (mostly in the domestic network situations).

     [Solution Link](https://blog.csdn.net/weixin_42128813/article/details/102915578)